LI vintage shop: Something odd, something new

 Other new things include the expansion of online sales and social media marketing.

-Essay says the name of the store was changed to signal that as much as things have stayed the same they’ve also changed.
+Jeremy Essay says the name of the store was changed to signal that as much as things have stayed the same, they’ve also changed.

 Comments